 - 1. Prior to March 30, the County Administrator submits to the Board of Supervisors a proposed operating and capital budget for the fiscal year commencing the following July 1.
 The operating and capital budget includes proposed expenditures and the means of financing them.
-The following funds have legally adopted budgets: General Fund, Coal Road Tax Fund, and the School Operating Fund. - 2.
+The following funds have legally adopted budgets: General Fund, Coal Road Tax Fund, and the School Operating Fund.
+The School CIP Fund does not adopt a budget or appropriate funds. - 2.
 Public hearings are conducted to obtain citizen comments. - 3.
 Prior to June 30, the budget is legally enacted through passage of an Appropriations Resolution. - 4.
 The Appropriations Resolution places legal restrictions on expenditures at the function level.
 Only the Board of Supervisors can revise the appropriation for each department or category.
 The County Administrator is authorized to transfer budgeted amounts within general government departments; however, the School Board is authorized to transfer budgeted amounts within the school system's categories. - 5.
 Formal budgetary integration is employed as a management control device during the year for the General Fund, Special Revenue Funds, and the School Construction Projects Funds.
 The School Operating Fund is integrated only at the level of legal adoption. - 6.
 All budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP).